-The following terms and conditions shall apply for the announced blocks in the Barents Sea.
+The following conditions apply for the announced blocks in the Barents Sea.

-• In areas closer than 50 km from where sea ice has been observed, exploration drilling in oil-bearing layers will not be permitted during the period 15 December - 15 June.
+• In areas closer than 50 km from where sea ice has been observed1, exploration drilling in oil-bearing layers will not be permitted during the period 15 December - 15 June.